 Students who believe they have been graded unfairly may appeal their final course grades.
-Students appealing a grade should note that the burden of proof in challenging a grade rest with the student.
-For a change in grade to be recommended, a student must make a compelling case that the grade originally given was unjustly or unfairly awarded.
+Students appealing a grade should note that the burden of proof in challenging a grade rest with the student.For a change in grade to be recommended, a student must make a compelling case that the grade originally given was unjustly or unfairly awarded.

-- To appeal a grade, students must contact their Course Instructor online within fourteen days of the last day of the term.
-This discussion is intended to provide the Course Instructor an opportunity to explain the basis for the grade and to provide the student with an opportunity to indicate possible errors or misjudgments in the assignment of the grade.
-Frequently, a discussion with the Course Instructor resolves the issue. - Course Instructors who decide to change the student's grade must inform the Office of Academic Affairs and submit the corrected grade.
+To appeal a grade, students must contact their Course Instructor online within fourteen days of the last day of the term.
+This discussion is intended to provide the Course Instructor an opportunity to explain the basis for the grade and verify it, or to review and correct an error in grading.
+Course Instructors who decide to change the student's grade must inform the Office of Academic Affairs and submit the corrected grade.
 The Course Instructor has the discretion to increase, decrease, or leave the student's final grade as is in response to a Grade Appeal.
-The Office of Student Services will update the student's academic record and recalculate the student's cumulative GPA accordingly. - If the student and the Course Instructor are unable to reach a resolution, the student may request a Grade Appeal form from their personal Program Advisor.
-The completed form must be submitted to the Office of Academic Affairs at academic.affairs@uopeople.edu for the English programs and academic.affairs@ar.uopeople.edu for the Arabic Division, no later than 30 days after the last day of the term.
+The Office of Student Services will update the student's academic record and recalculate the student's cumulative GPA accordingly.

+If the student and the Course Instructor are unable to reach a resolution, the student may request a Grade Appeal form from their personal Program Advisor.
+The completed form must be submitted to the Office of Academic Affairs at academic.affairs@uopeople.edu for the English programs and academic.affairs@ar.uopeople.edu for the Arabic programs, no later than30 days after the last day of the term.
 Late appeals will not be accepted.

-- Submitted Grade Appeals will be reviewed by the Office of Academic Affairs and processed by the Office of Student Services. - Grade Appeals are reviewed by the Student Affairs Committee, and students are informed in writing of Committee's decision by the Office of Student Services.
-Decisions rendered by the Committee are final and binding.
-A record of the final decision and all related materials will become part of the student's official academic record.
+Submitted Grade Appeals will be reviewed by the Office of Academic Affairs and processed by the Office of Student Services.

+Grade Appeals are reviewed by the Academic Department, and students are informed in writing of the Department's decision by the Office of Student Services.
+Decisions rendered by the Department are final and binding.
+If students can show evidence that the grade is based on something other than academic reasoning, they should contact Student Services for further guidance on the Appeals Committee.